Further Observations Regarding Major Depression Treatment and Special Issues - Suicide

 Special Issues - Suicide

-In the United States, one person every minute attempts suicide; half a million of them require emergency room treatment.
-One person every 24 minutes dies from intentional self-injury, totaling about 30,000 people each year.
+On average, one person dies by suicide every 40 seconds somewhere in the world.
+Over one million people die by suicide worldwide each year.
+Global suicide rates have increased 60% in the past 45 years.
 There are numerous risk factors for suicide, but the biggest risk factor is being depressed.
 Having a mood disorder, specifically Major Depression, significantly increases the likelihood that someone will commit or attempt suicide.

 About 2% of people treated for depression in an outpatient setting (e.g., people with milder forms of depression) will die by suicide.
 Among those treated for more severe depression in an inpatient hospital setting, the rate of death by suicide is 4%.
 Another way of looking at suicide risk and depression is to examine the lives of people who have died by suicide and see what proportion of them were depressed.
 From that perspective, about 60% of people who commit suicide have a mood disorder.